GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-99/index.md

 </figure>

 To use it, call `showPicker()` on the `<input>` element.
-In this example, I wrapped it in a `try/catch` block.
+In this example, I wrapped it in a `try…catch` block.
 That allows me to provide a fallback, if the browser doesn't support the API, or can't show the picker.
 Thus, ensuring that users still get a good experience.